EVOLUTION OF RELIGIOSITY &

 As time allows, we also will consider selections from other recent books authored by evolutionary psychologists with various perspectives, such as "The Supernatural and Natural Selection: The Evolution of Religion" (2008), by Lyle B. Steadman and Craig T. Palmer, "The Biological Evolution of Religious Mind and Behavior" (2009), edited by Eckart Voland and Wulf Schiefenhövel, and "The Evolution of Religion: Studies, Theories, & Critiques" (2008), edited by Joseph Bulbulia, et. al

-(3) Presentation of a pre-approved paper to the class; 15-20 minutes in duration.
+(3) Presentation of a pre-approved empirical paper to the class; 20 minutes in duration.
 Can be done any time during the semester.
 You can pair up with another student and deliver a 30+ minute tag-team presentation if the chosen paper warrants.
-Possible papers are chosen from the extensive course library, which will be uploaded to your personal computers during the first week of class.
+Possible papers are chosen from the extensive course library, which will be available for examination and upload during the first week of class.
 Or, find your own paper!
 15% of grade.

-(4) Mid-Term short 2-4 sentence answer exam.
-This exam will concentrate on main ideas from Rossano textbook and some closely related material from class.
+(4) Mid-Term of short 2-4 "essay" answers.
+This exam will concentrate on main ideas from Rossano textbook, "Supernatural Selection," and closely related material from class.
 15% of grade.

-(5) Course Journal consisting of musings you potentially wish to share and questions you may ask in class or office hours.
+(5) Journal consisting of weekly musings you potentially wish to share and questions you may ask in class or office hours.
+There may be a course TA in 2022 who will participate in our meetings grade and provide feedback on your journal writings bi-weekly or personally.
+Thoughtful substance counts much more than volume.
 I will check on the existence of substance of Journals during Week 2, during the Mid-Term class meeting, and during Finals Week.
 Note that the way you get feedback and additional course credit from your Journals is by using them to help you participate in class and to help support substantive Office Hour conversations.
-15% of grade.
+20% of grade.

 (6) Office Hours were discussed above.
-They provide you with extra credit points, the amount of which is related to cumulative time and substance of conversations over the semester.
+They provide you with copious extra credit points, the amount of which is related to cumulative time and substance of our conversations over the semester.
 There is no formal limit to the number of points you can earn by coming to office hours.
+The only caveat is that you must not try to make up with poor attendance by coming to office hours.
+Regardless of your background, I am here to work with you individually and in small groups to understand and knit together the ideas of the course as you desire.